roynirmal/searchx-front-highlighting/README.md

 Any action specific log data can be inserted as an argument when calling the `log` function.

 ## Tasks
-The learning task is defined inside `app/tasks/learning`.
+The learning task is defined inside `app/tasks/example-highlight/`.
-The forms and interface is defined in the front end, whereas the learning topics and group creation is managed by the back end.
+The forms and interface is defined in the front end, whereas the learning topic selection is managed by the back end.
 All form uses [surveyjs](https://surveyjs.io/Overview/Library/) and the results are sent to the back end as logs.

 ### Modifying the learning task